Deer Calling Guide | Deer Calls and Deer Calling Tips

 - Be ready.
-Far too many times you hit the right call and in an instant a buck responds.
-Have your bow ready, arrow nocked or your gun in a prepared position prior to starting your deer calling sequence.
+Far too many times, you hit the right call and in an instant, a buck responds.
+Have your bow ready and arrow nocked or your gun in a prepared position prior to starting your deer calling sequence.

 - Mix it up.
 Do not rely on just one deer call.
-The sounds of deer change throughout the season and you should be able to transition from one call to another depending on the time of year and the deer hunting situation.
+Deer calling should change throughout the season and you should be able to transition from one call to another depending on the time of year and the deer hunting situation.

 3 Situations When to Stop Deer Calling

-Usually pulling out a call and using it while hunting for deer has no ill effects.
-There are however, certain situations where you want to not use calls for deer.
+Usually, using a call while hunting for deer has no ill effects.
+There are, however, certain situations where you want to not use calls for deer.

 - A buck is coming towards you.
 The last thing you want is to move or call again to give him a fix on your position.
 Let him continue on his own if he is coming in.

 - Deer, and certainly bucks, that are just out of range but on alert should not be called to.
-Already on alert either from earlier calling or other factors in the area, additional calling could tip them off that something is not right and it is time to move on.
+If they’re already alert (either from earlier calling or other factors in the area), additional calling could tip them off that something’s not right and it might be time to move on.

 Improving your Whitetail Calling

-No matter what level your calling skills are at, it is important to understand when to use a call, brush up on some deer calling tips and practice before you plan to hit the woods.
-Along with this deer calling guide, Conquer the Call is a state-of-the-art software system that gives hunters from all levels the ability to get lessons and put their deer calling skills against world champions and top hunting professionals like Michael Waddell.
-The Bone Collector version of Conquer the Call takes you through many if not all of the deer calls discussed in this article including the doe bleat, snort wheeze and trailing grunt.
-This version also gives you inside field secrets on deer calling as well as an exclusive Quality Deer Management Association (QDMA) section on whitetails and their habits.
+No matter what level your calling skills are at, it is important to understand when to use a call, brush up on some deer calling tips, and practice before you plan to hit the woods.
+Along with this deer calling guide, Conquer the Call is a state-of-the-art software system that gives hunters from all levels the ability to take lessons and put their deer calling skills against world champions and top hunting professionals like Michael Waddell.
+The Bone Collector version of Conquer the Call takes you through many of the deer calls discussed in this article including the doe bleat, snort wheeze, and trailing grunt.
+This version also gives you inside field secrets on deer calling, as well as an exclusive Quality Deer Management Association (QDMA) section on whitetails and their habits.

-To wrap up, deer calls are a tool every deer hunter should be comfortable with.
-Each call is effective in different situations, either by themselves or combined with one or more calls to paint a realistic pitcure to whitetails in you hunting area.
+To wrap up, deer calls are tools every deer hunter should be comfortable with.
+Each call is effective in different situations, either by themselves or combined with one or more other calls to paint a realistic picture to whitetails in you hunting area.
 That said, hunting is hunting and with that there are no guarantees.
-Although, understanding how, when and why bucks and does communicate together with the right calls for deer can put you in a position to connect this season.
+But understanding how, when, and why bucks and does communicate together with the right calls for deer can put you in a position to connect this season.